 This is a simple tnsnames.ora file with two TNS service names:

 In the entry for the cust service name, you see the port number of the remote host, the host's IP address, the protocol of the network, and the name of the remote database (CUSTOMER).

 In the tnsnames.ora file you may specify the IP address of either the host name or the remote server.

 Most DBAs prefer to use the host name and let Oracle look up the IP address in the hosts file.

 That way, they don't need to change the tnsnames.ora file if a server relocated to a new IP address.

-The following Slide Show illustrates this in greater detail.
+The following series of images illustrates this in greater detail.

 The following images illustrate the flow between the client and the remote database in establishing a remote connection.